-For more information on terrain, see the Terrain Tutorial.
+For more information on terrain, see the Cesium Terrain Tutorial.

 Configuring the Scene

-This will make the lighting in our scene change with the time of day, such that you can see part of the globe go dark from space when the sun is out of view.
+This will make the lighting in our scene change with the time of day.
+If you zoom out, you’ll see that part of the globe is dark because the sun has set in that part of the world.

 Next, before we get started with setting up our initial view, let’s go over a few basic Cesium types:

-- Cartesian3 : a 3D Cartesian point – when used as a position it is relative to the center of the globe in meters using the Earth fixed-frame (ECR)
+Cartesian3: a 3D Cartesian coordinate – when used as a position it is relative to the center of the globe in meters using the Earth fixed-frame (ECEF)

-- Cartographic : a position defined by latitude/longitude (in radians) and height off the globe’s surface
+Cartographic: a position defined by longitude, latitude (in radians) and height from the WGS84 ellipsoid surface

-Now let’s position our scene in NYC, where our data is located.
+Now let’s position the camera to view our scene in NYC, where our data is located.

 Some of the most commonly used methods are:

-- Camera.flyTo(options) : animates movement from current position to a new position
+Camera.flyTo(options): create an animated camera flight from the current camera position to a new position

 To get an idea of what the API can do, check out these camera demos: